cscart/docs/en/cscart_addons/addons/points_and_cash/index.rst

 Overview
 --------

-    With the `Points and Cash add-on <https://www.simtechdev.com/addons/marketing/points-and-cash.html>`_, you can get the most out of your points-based loyalty campaign by allowing your customers to enjoy the freedom of mixing cash and points—from a single product to a whole shopping cart.
+    With the `Points and Bonuses add-on <https://www.simtechdev.com/addons/marketing/points-and-cash.html>`_, you can get the most out of your points-based loyalty campaign by allowing your customers to enjoy the freedom of mixing cash and points—from a single product to a whole shopping cart.

     .. fancybox:: img/Points_and_cash_Selection_005.png
         :alt: applying reward points